The Crow: Wicked Prayer

-The Crow: Wicked Prayer is a 2005 American superhero film directed by Lance Mungia and inspired by Norman Partridge's novel of the same title.
-It is the fourth installment of The Crow film series.
-The film was filmed in the summer of 2003.
-It had a one-week theatrical premiere on June 3, 2005 at AMC Pacific Place Theatre in Seattle, Washington before being released to video on July 19, 2005.
-Like the other sequels to the cult film The Crow, it had a poor critical reception.
+The Crow: Wicked Prayer is a 2005 American superhero film directed by Lance Mungia, who co-wrote the screenplay with Jeff Most and Sean Hood, based on the 2000 novel of the same name by Norman Partridge, which in turn was based on the comic book character The Crow created by James O'Barr.
+It is the standalone sequel to The Crow: Salvation (2000) and the fourth installment in The Crow film series.
+The film stars Edward Furlong, Tara Reid, David Boreanaz, Emmanuelle Chriqui, Dennis Hopper, Marcus Chong, Tito Ortiz, Rena Owen, Danny Trejo, and Macy Gray.

+The Crow: Wicked Prayer received a one-week theatrical release in Seattle, Washington on June 3, 2005, before being released direct-to-video on July 19, by Dimension Films.
+It was released to highly negative reviews from critics.

 Plot

 James "Jimmy" Cuervo, paroled after serving a prison sentence for killing a rapist in a fight, lives with his dog in a mobile home in Lake Ravasu on the Raven Aztec reservation.
-Jimmy plans to start a new life with his girlfriend, Lily, and permanently leave the town, but her father, pastor Harold, and brother, local cop Tanner, both despise Jimmy.
+Jimmy plans to start a new life with his girlfriend, Lily, whom he intends to propose to, and permanently leave the town, but her father, pastor Harold, and brother, local cop Tanner, both despise Jimmy.